KuramaStone/SurvivalHelper/README.md

 Simple commands to enhance gameplay.
 Includes commands to find mob spawning locations, slime chunks, spectator mode, and the locations of nearby spawners.

 ## Commands
-This plugin currently features five commands!
+This plugin currently features four commands!
 Here are the details:

 ### /slimef
 This command will show the player nearby slime chunks in the server's render distance.
 This will be shown via a minature map located in the chat.